bernardtse/sqlalchemy-challenge/README.md

 The challenge analyses the following datasets:
 - **Precipitation Data**: Trends over the past 12 months.
 - **Station Data**: Active stations and their temperature observations.
-- **Temperature Observations**: Minimum, maximum, and average temperatures for the most active station.
+- **Temperature Observations (TOBS) Data**: Minimum, maximum, and average temperatures for the most active station.

 ## 5. Flask API
 1. `/`